 Yellowstone is the oldest national park in the world.
-To best prepare your visit to the park, identify routes, locate “must see” places, book your accommodation, it is recommended reading the Yellowstone map before going.
+To best prepare your visit to the park, identify routes, locate “must see” places, book your accommodation, it is recommended reading the Yellowstone Park map before going.

 Indeed, Yellowstone National Park spans over an area of nearly 3.500 square miles.
 This means that about 100 miles separate the North entrance from the South entrance, and nearly as many miles between West Yellowstone and the East entrance of the park.
 It is so big that many occasional visitors to Yellowstone get lost and spend more time driving in search of their way than watching this magnificent wilderness.

-This guide presents the official Yellowstone National Park maps, detailed information on the main highlights and trail maps.
+This guide presents the official Yellowstone National Park map, detailed information on the main highlights and trail maps.

 All images credit: By US National Park Service, restoration / cleanup by Matt Holly [Public domain], via Wikimedia Commons